Windows 95: Editions

+Pen Services for Windows 95

+Pen Services for Windows 95 is the successor to Windows for Pen Computing that added pen computing features in Windows 95 for use in Tablet PCs, which added among others, an on-screen keyboard, a notepad program for writing with the stylus, and a program for training the system to respond accurately to the user's handwriting.
+It was succeeded by Windows XP Tablet PC Edition in 2002.

 Reception

 As the cover story of its August 1995 issue, PC World featured an extensive review of the system, highlighting new features and shortcomings, with an editorial by the magazine's editor in chief stating that staff consensus about the user interface was "a standing ovation, with more than a few raspberries for the Explorer".
+Before general release, The New York Times published an article about the new operating system, listing positives which included "an extremely Mac-like cosmetic makeover," performance improvements when using multiple programs at once, and convenient installation of drivers; however, it was added that "the industrial-strength Windows NT and OS/2 Warp offer greater stability and better multitasking" for corporate users.
 In its October 1995 Emory Report, Emory University praised the system's user-friendly interface, but criticized its stability and networking limitations.
 A November 1996 column in Fortune acknowledged the system's widespread adoption but scrutinized its bugs, hardware requirements, and Microsoft's dominance.

 Legacy

-On December 31, 2001, Microsoft ended its support for Windows 95, making it an "obsolete" product per the Microsoft Lifecycle Policy.
+On December 31, 2001, Microsoft ended its support for Windows 95 (as well as previous versions of Windows dating back to Windows 1.0), making it an "obsolete" product per the Microsoft Lifecycle Policy.

-Many features have since become key components of the Microsoft Windows series, such as the Start menu and the taskbar, originated in Windows 95.
-Neil MacDonald, a Gartner analyst, said that Windows 95 "was a quantum leap in difference in technological capability and stability."
+Many features that have since become key components of the Microsoft Windows series, such as the Start menu and the taskbar, originated in Windows 95.
+Neil MacDonald, a Gartner analyst, said that Windows 95 "was a quantum leap in difference in technological capability and stability".
 Ina Fried of CNET said that "by the time Windows 95 was finally ushered off the market in 2001, it had become a fixture on computer desktops around the world."

 The basic design of Windows 95, with its combination of a desktop that can be used as a storage location, a pop-out application menu, and a taskbar showing running applications, a clock and a system tray, was strongly influential on future user interfaces for desktop operating systems.
-The core UI concepts of Windows 95 have persisted up to the present day in both Windows itself as well as on other operating systems like Linux, with the default behaviour of desktop environments like KDE and XFCE replicating it in many aspects.
+The core UI concepts of Windows 95 have persisted up to the present day in both Windows itself as well as on other operating systems like Linux, with the default behavior of desktop environments like KDE and XFCE replicating it in many aspects.

 Even though support for Windows 95 has ended, the software has occasionally remained in use on legacy systems for various purposes.
 In addition, some video game enthusiasts choose to use Windows 95 for their legacy system to play old DOS games, although some other versions of Windows such as Windows 98 can also be used for this purpose.